-- (1) A person who is or has been a member of the Council or of a committee of the Council, and any officer who acts in the name of the Council with the authority of the Council, is not personally liable in civil proceedings, and the Council and the Crown in right of the State is not liable, for any matter or thing done or omitted in good faith in the exercise of any power or function conferred by or exercisable under this Act. - (2) Where a person who would otherwise be liable reasonably but mistakenly believed - (a) that it was necessary for the purpose of preventing or minimising a possible source of danger to the life or health of a person; and then any person thereby sustaining damage or loss shall not be entitled to recover any greater amount than he would have been entitled to if the authorisation had been such as it was believed to be.
+- A person who is or has been a member of the Council or of a (1) committee of the Council, and any officer who acts in the name of the Council with the authority of the Council, is not personally liable in civil proceedings, and the Council and the Crown in right of the State is not liable, for any matter or thing done or omitted in good faith in the exercise of any power or function conferred by or exercisable under this Act. - Where a person who would otherwise be liable reasonably but (2) mistakenly believed - that it was necessary for the purpose of preventing or minimising a possible source of danger to the life or health of a person; and - (b) that he was authorised under this Act to do or cause or authorise to be done any matter or thing, then any person thereby sustaining damage or loss shall not be entitled to recover any greater amount than he would have been entitled to if the authorisation had been such as it was believed to be.